 Four-year colleges recommend that students complete a rigorous academic course of study in high school.
-College bound students are advised to select the most advanced academic courses that he/she can handle.
+College-bound students are advised to select the most advanced academic courses that he/she can handle.
 Research indicates that the more English, math, science, social studies, and foreign language classes a student takes, the higher the ACT or SAT scores will be.
-Students who want to have several options for their choice of college are recommended to take 4 years of English, math, science, and social studies and 2 to 4 years of foreign language.
+Students who want to have several options for their choice of college are recommended to take four years of English, math, science, and social studies and 2 to 4 years of foreign language.

 Each college sets its own requirements for admission.
 This is only a guide.
 It does not guarantee admission to all 4-year colleges.
 All state and private colleges have differing guidelines.
 In a few cases, a student may be admitted without one required course for admission, and the student will be required to attend a summer program or take remedial courses to make up for the deficiencies.
 Other colleges may suggest that students attend a community college before transferring to their institution.
 (The University of Missouri systems [Mizzou, UMSL, MO S&T, and UMKC] require four years of math at the level of Algebra I or above.)